About Environmental Education

 Why this program is right for you.

 Your students look up in awe as a Red-tailed Hawk soars on a thermal overhead.
-A toddler giggles as the tide tickles her toes on an interpretive hike for pre-schoolers.
+A child giggles as a Pacific Chorus Frog leaps from her palms.
 A community gathers to discuss the benefits of converting a piece of public property into a local garden project.
 Environmental Education is not a luxury we can choose to indulge in, but a necessity to assist an educated population in living in harmony with the natural world.

 New research is showing that individuals who feel more connected to the outdoors are more willing to stand up for it.
 But, what creates this connectedness?
 Environmental Education hopes to connect students of all ages with their surrounding environment.
 By teaching about the wonders of the natural world and how humans are connected with it, environmental educators can have an enormous impact on the future of our world.

 With smaller class sizes come more opportunities.
 As a student in this program you will find the professors are extremely dedicated to the development of exceptional environmental educators.
 They will often go out of their way to make sure their students are comfortable with a topic, are always an email or phone call away for questions about classes or capstone, and often teach through experience.